maxgdev/todolist/README.md

 It should have a function to add new todos
 It should have a function to change a todo
 It should have a function to delete a todo

+V3 Requirements using Objects
+It should store the todos arrayy on an object
+It should have a displayTodos method
+It should have a addTodo method
+It should have a changeTodo method
+It should have a deleteTodo method